port-labs/terraform-provider-port-labs/docs/resources/port_scorecard.md

   This resource allows you to manage a scorecard.
   See the Port documentation https://docs.getport.io/promote-scorecards/ for more information about scorecards.
   Example Usage
-  Create a parent blueprint with a child blueprint and an aggregation property to count the parent kids:
+  This will create a blueprint with a Scorecard measuring the readiness of a microservice.
   ```hcl
   resource "portblueprint" "microservice" {
     title      = "microservice"